 Planning a Fireworks Display

-This guide is for displays where the fireworks are to be fired by people without specialist knowledge or training.
-This new edition has been updated to include the significant changes in the law relating to the supply, possession, transport, keeping and use of fireworks which may have an effect on the way you organise your display.
+Where members of the public intend to hold their own firework display then valuable guidance is available within The Red Fireworks Guide.
+This document includes guidance on where the fireworks are being fired by people without specialist knowledge or training.
+This new edition has been updated to include the significant changes in the law relating to the supply, possession, transport, keeping, and use of fireworks which may have an effect on such displays.

 Animals and Fireworks